ros2/ros2_documentation/source/How-To-Guides/Releasing/Obtain-Access-to-Release-Repository.rst

 About ros2-gbp
 --------------

-`ros2-gbp <https://github.com/ros2-gbp>`_ is a Github organization that stores a list of release teams and their release repositories. gbp is an acronym for `git-buildpackage <http://honk.sigxcpu.org/projects/git-buildpackage/manual-html/man.gbp.buildpackage.html>`_.
+`ros2-gbp <https://github.com/ros2-gbp>`_ is a GitHub organization that stores a list of release teams and their release repositories. gbp is an acronym for `git-buildpackage <http://honk.sigxcpu.org/projects/git-buildpackage/manual-html/man.gbp.buildpackage.html>`_.

 To release a package, you need a release repository on ros2-gbp to store the results of the release process.